annamariamazzia/PolygonKernel/README.md

 the other files are auxiliary functions

-This material is supplemental to a paper under construction written by A. Mazzia University of Padova, Italy
+This material is supplemental to a paper written by A. Mazzia University of Padova, Italy, and submitted for publication